 Brockville Railway Tunnel & exhibit

 It’s impossible to write about transportation history without mentioning the Brockville Railway Tunnel.
 This immense tunnel stretches for 1721 feet (roughly half a kilometre) from the waterfront, and directly beneath Brockville City Hall where it exits beneath the old Grand Trunk rail line.
-It is in fact, Canada’s oldest rail tunnel and has quite the story behind it.
-It was once part of the
+It is in fact, Canada’s oldest rail tunnel.

 The Rideau Canal is easily one of the most amazing engineering achievements in known history.
 An official UNESCO World Heritage site, the canal stretches from Kingston Ontario, all the way to Ottawa, and was once the main artery between Upper and Lower Canada.
 Originally designed and oversaw by Colonel John By of the Royal Engineers, the project took six years to complete (1826-1832).
 Its construction was an arduous and colossal undertaking involving hard labour and at times perilous working conditions.